Friday, December 15, 2023

 Nationwide filed a declaratory judgment action seeking a judicial declaration that it did not have to pay the benefits under an application of the exclusion.
 The trial court ruled in favor of Nationwide and the injured party appealed.

-On appeal, the Pennsylvania Superior Court ruled that no “unlicensed driver” exclusion was not valid in this context of first party benefits coverage which is mandated under the MVFRL.
+On appeal, the Pennsylvania Superior Court ruled that the “unlicensed driver” exclusion was not valid in this context of first party benefits coverage which is mandated under the MVFRL.

 As such, the Pennsylvania Superior Court held that the injured party was entitled to coverage for her medical expenses claims unless one of the limited exclusions allowed under §1718 applied to the claim.
 The Court noted that the unlicensed driver exclusion was not listed among the limited exclusions to such coverage under §1718.
 The trial court decision was therefore reversed.